buzkall/jetbrains_task3/README.md

    - Provides navigation to move between pages
    - Allows jumping to a specific page

+2. **Search for question**: Search for specific questions or options in the survey
+   - Enter a search term to find matching questions
+   - Searches across QuestionID, QuestionText, AnswerType, and other fields
+   - Results are displayed with the same pagination system as the survey structure
+   - Case-insensitive search that finds partial matches

+3. **Exit**: Exit the application

 ### Troubleshooting

 If you encounter memory issues, try increasing the memory limit: